 For three decades, Doug Callow, DDS has performed plenty of extractions in our Plymouth, MI dentist office.
 He can handle most tooth removals without having to refer them to an outside oral surgeon.
 He can even remove wisdom teeth.

 Technology, Sedation Make Oral Surgery Easier

-We use technology that helps give us a comprehensive view of your mouth prior to your oral surgery procedures, including:
+We use technology that helps give us a comprehensive view of your mouth prior to your mouth surgery procedures, including:

 - Digital X-rays.
 Unlike traditional X-rays, we can easily enlarge or sharpen digital images to get a better idea of what’s going on in your mouth.
 Not only that, but digital X-rays emit a fraction of the radiation of traditional X-rays.

 - Intraoral camera.
 This handheld digital camera not only lets us get into hidden corners of your mouth, but it also enables us to share images with you so you can get a clear visual sense of your condition.